 Rust

-Learn how to connect to PostgreSQL databases in Sealos Devbox using Rust
+Learn how to connect to PostgreSQL databases in Sealos DevBox using Rust

-This guide will walk you through the process of connecting to a PostgreSQL database using Rust within your Sealos Devbox project.
+This guide will walk you through the process of connecting to a PostgreSQL database using Rust within your Sealos DevBox project.

 Prerequisites

-- A Sealos Devbox project with Rust environment
+- A Sealos DevBox project with Rust environment

 - A PostgreSQL database created using the Database app in Sealos